SPIX23/shaiya-solutions/ep3/readme.txt

 added ct scripts to help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit

-included a modification that will allow rangers to use a skill from stealth mode like they are able to with newer episodes
+included a modification that will allow rangers and sins to use skills from stealth like they are able to with newer episodes

 side note: some of the ct files are combinations of multiple scripts that need to be separated before assembling